louisdevie/vector2/README.md

 `Vector( x=x, y=y )` -> same as `Vector((x, y))`

 Positional arguments, if they're given correctly, will override keyword arguments.

-The x and y will override coords, wich will override angle and len."""
+The x and y will override coords, wich will override angle and len.